ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Array: Denoted `[]Type`, an instance takes a value for each of zero or more elements in a sequence of the given Type.
 An array may be of fixed or variable length.
-- Collection: An unordered grouping of one or more values of the same type.
+- Set: An unordered grouping of one or more different values of the same type.

 For guidance on how these abstract concepts may be implemented in languages in accordance with language-specific design patterns and platform features,